WaterWorX project: WOP Tanzania

 Capacity Building on Water and Sanitation Services in Magu and Misungwi

-Assessment and optimization of water treatment processes, in order to reduce chemical and energy costs and improve the quality of water for customers.
+Assessment and optimization of water treatment processes, to reduce chemical and energy costs and improve the quality of water for customers.

 Reduction of NRW: physical loss reduction through improved speed and quality of repair by provision of novel tools and modern transport facilities.
-Commercial loss reduction through in-depth analyses (Customer Database), meter replacement and training of meter readers.
+Commercial loss reduction through in-depth billing analysis, meter replacement and training of meter readers.

-Implementation of a maintenance software as well as training on maintenance of the equipment, in order to avoid high operational costs or unnecessary breakdown.
-Furthermore installation of GIS system including live access to GIS in the field in order to track leakages and identify (future) network rehabilitation needs.
+Implementation of a maintenance software as well as training on (scheduled) maintenance of the equipment, to avoid high operational costs or unnecessary breakdown.
+Furthermore, improved distribution asset management, aided by GIS, to enhance leakage reporting and identify network rehabilitation needs.
+Added with development of a hydraulic model this, will be used to optimize operation and maintenance, and the further development of the distribution network.

-A (potential) beneficiary survey will be implemented to identify low income households who are able and willing to pay for a service connection and/or toilet.
-This will be accompanied by community sensitization and stakeholder meetings in order to increase awareness on the value of treated water and improved sanitation.
+A (potential) beneficiary survey will be implemented to identify low-income households that are able and willing to pay for a service connection and/or toilet.
+This will be accompanied by community sensitization and stakeholder meetings to increase awareness on the value of treated water and improved sanitation.
 Furthermore, a micro-finance window will be established to provide small loans to the potential (low-income) customers to finance these new facilities.

 Gender mainstreaming and social inclusion